 10. When will your home solar system reach the “break-even point”?

 Many homeowners are very interested in calculating their solar panel payback period, which is the amount of time it will take for electric bill savings to offset the cost of solar panel installation.
-The expected breakeven point ranges across the country, but on average, U.S. homeowners break even on their system cost after 7.5 years.
+The expected breakeven point ranges across the country, but on average, U.S. homeowners break even on their system cost after about 7.5 years.

 Figures like this illustrate why the residential sector might be the hottest in the solar industry.
 When solar panels are installed for home, the ROI is high and the payback period can be very short despite the upfront cost.
 If you’re looking for a personalized estimate for what solar would cost you, try our free Solar Calculator.
 Once you’re ready to start comparing quotes from local, pre-screened installers in your area, register your home on the EnergySage Solar Marketplace and let the bidding begin.